Bryanblount07/osticket-prereqs/README.md

 <img src="https://i.imgur.com/1BLihg5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next were going to download the PHP 7.3.8 file & move all files to the PHP file we created in file explorer (Like in the image above).
+Next were going to download the PHP 7.3.8 file & move all files to the PHP file we created in file explorer (Like in the image above). we're still in our regualar windows computer instead of our VM.
 </p>
 <br />